-Purpose of Analysis of Samples 6.2.1
+6.2.1 Purpose of Analysis of Samples

-analysed to detect shall be Prohibited Prohibited Methods and and substances as may be directed by WADA pursuant to the Monitoring Programme described in Article 4.5 of the assist the ICF profiling relevant Code or to in parameters in an Athlete's urine, blood or other matrix, including DNA or genomic profiling, or for any other anti-doping purpose. legitimate Samples collected and stored for future analysis.
+shall be analysed to detect Prohibited Prohibited Methods and substances as may be directed by WADA pursuant to the Monitoring Programme described in Article 4.5 of the Code to assist the ICF in profiling relevant parameters in an Athlete's urine, blood or other matrix, including DNA or genomic profiling, or for any other may anti-doping purpose.
+Samples legitimate collected and stored for future analysis.